How Effective are these Five Teaching Styles?

 Denstone College - Science lab

-The Demonstrator Style
+The Demonstrator Teaching Style

 Like the lecture or authority style of teaching, the demonstrator retains authority in the classroom.
 However, instead of relying solely on a verbal lecture, the demonstrator style combines lectures with other teaching forms, including multimedia presentations, demonstrations and class activities.